ponyman68/PPfilter/README.md

 # PPfilter
 Userscript for filtering images on 4chan /mlp/ by data-md5.
 Works on any board, just adjust the url.

 This repository includes approximately 180k MD5s of barby content often reposted on /mlp/.
-The goal is browsing without having to view offending content.

 # Installation